dabapps/django-zen-queries/README.md

 ### How does it work?

-For Django 2.0 or later, it uses the [Database Instrumentation](https://docs.djangoproject.com/en/2.2/topics/db/instrumentation/) features.
-For earlier versions of Django, probably best not to ask.
+It uses the [Database Instrumentation](https://docs.djangoproject.com/en/2.2/topics/db/instrumentation/) features introduced in Django 2.0.

 ### Installation